 Having a goal isn’t enough.
 We need a plan and a system.

-Let me show you the difference between GOOD and BAD plans:
+Let me show you the difference between SMART and BAD goals:

 I asked some students to share their goals for the week: